lenwood/pg_helpers/README.md

 ---

-*This package was designed for data analysts and engineers who work with PostgreSQL databases and need reliable, automated query execution with enterprise-grade security.*
+*This package was designed for data analysts and engineers who work with PostgreSQL databases and need reliable, automated query execution with enterprise-grade security.
+Version 1.3.0 ensures this reliability through comprehensive testing across multiple platforms and Python versions.*